annettedorothea/TodoMVC---Client/README.md

 # TodoMVC---Client

-This is the server for the acegen TodoMVC sample.
+This is the client for the acegen TodoMVC sample.

 See [TodoMVC](https://todo.acegen.de/#).